buruburukun/renshuu_helper/readme.md

 * Adding grammar to lists and schedules doesn't seem to work
 * Getting certain grammar doesn't work (e.g., GET /v1/grammar/42)
 * Grammar search needs paging (no way to get more than 25 results)
-* Kanji/Grammar presence is broken (schedule hasWord is always 0)
+* Words/Kanji/Grammar presence is broken (schedule hasWord is always 0, word lists work though, did not test kanji or grammar lists)
+* Adding words/kanji to schedules works, but deleting does not, probably same cause as the previous point because hasWord is always 0
+* I have a particular word list set ("Common") that doesn't show up when querying for presence